 Fast forward to year 2000 when the Line Officers and Cathedral Board members met to set goals and objectives for the future.
 One goal was to again remodel and renovate the major areas in the building.
 That year we remodeled the entire first floor enlarging the offices, adding a nice dining room and lobby matching the décor in the upper floors.
 This was followed with the remodeling of the kitchen area which created the opportunity for volunteers called Culinary Masters to provide dinners before the monthly Lodge of Perfection meetings.

-In 2002 the 2nd floor was renovated adding modern but period lighting, adding a lounge and serving kitchen.
+In 2002, the 2nd floor was renovated adding modern but period lighting, adding a lounge and serving kitchen.
 In the lounge a fireplace was built and a bar was added.
 Soon after completion we started the renting the building.
 Today, without formal advertising, the 2nd floor ballroom is rented over 30 weekend evenings each year.
 The auditorium was also offered but the restrooms on 3rd and 4th floor were for men only.
-A remodel was done to add a ladies restroom on these floors taking room from the lounges near the men’s restrooms.
+Remodeling was undertaken, adding appropriate ladies' facilities on these floors taking room from the lounges near the men’s restrooms.